THUNDERGRAPH

 Automating Model Based Systems Engineering with AI

-Model Based Systems Engineering (MBSE) offers a robust approach to designing complex systems, but often involves significant manual effort and specialized expertise.
+Model Based Systems Engineering offers a robust approach to designing complex systems, but often involves significant manual effort and specialized expertise.
 The increasing complexity of engineering projects makes this challenge even more acute.
-Imagine having complete visibility into your systems architecture, with the ability to automatically generate and validate engineering models.

-Today we'll discuss a new AI-driven approach that automates the generation and validation of engineering models.
+Today we'll discuss an AI-driven approach that automates the generation and validation of engineering models.
 Through the use of AI, organizations can now model their systems in detail and automatically verify design consistency.
-This allows them to identify inconsistencies before they become problems and implement targeted corrections.
-The solution enables organizations to improve collaboration across disciplines while making data-driven decisions about systems architecture.
-This solution leverages AI to deliver insights into system design, enabling both efficiency improvements and more robust traceability.

 Traditional systems engineering approaches often struggle with the complexity of modern engineering projects.
-The manual creation of Systems Modeling Language (SysML) models can be a daunting task, potentially requiring multiple man-years of effort.
-Furthermore, ensuring traceability, consistency, and adherence to SysML standards throughout the model is a complex and time-consuming process.
+Manual creation of Systems Modeling Language models can be a daunting task, potentially requiring multiple man-years of effort.
+Ensuring traceability, consistency, and adherence to SysML standards throughout the model is also complex and time-consuming.

-An AI-driven MBSE software offers a powerful paradigm to automate model generation and validation.
+An AI-driven MBSE software approach can automate model generation and validation.
 By combining generative AI models, graph algorithms, and AI-powered verification, the software can automatically generate SysML graphs from technical documentation, stakeholder meeting notes, and regulatory documents.
-This approach captures intricate relationships and potential inconsistencies often missed by manual methods.

 As engineering projects become more complex, distributed, and impacted by interconnected requirements, the need for automation and intelligent tools increases.
-In uncertain, complex environments, AI-driven MBSE provides an intuitive and efficient technique to accelerate model creation and ensure design consistency.
-By explicitly modeling granular system elements and their interactions, AI reveals how localized inconsistencies can cascade through the model.
-This granularity in simulating multi-agent adaptive behaviors is pivotal for enhancing design robustness and accelerating development.
+AI-driven MBSE provides an intuitive and efficient technique to accelerate model creation and ensure design consistency.

 AI-driven MBSE excels in:

-• AI CoPilot: Automating engineers' interactions with systems architecture modeling software.
+• AI copilot workflows: Automating engineers' interactions with systems architecture modeling software.

 Key Components of the AI-Driven MBSE System